the-road-to-learn-react/the-road-to-react-german/manuscript/react-maintenance/testing.md

 Da die Debug-Informationen uns viele Optionen zum Abfragen unseres HTML-Codes bietet, fahren wir mit einem weiteren Test fort, um das gerenderte Label zu testen:

-Since the input element gets rendered with a default value, we can make use of this default value (here "React") -- which is the displayed value -- in our test assertion.
-If the input element wouldn't have a default value, the application could maybe show a placeholder with the `placeholder` HTML attribute on the input field.
-Then we could use another function from RTL, called `getByPlaceholderText`, for searching an element with a placeholder text.

-Because the debug information showed us lots of options to query our HTML, we could continue with one more test to assert the rendered label:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~
 describe('SearchForm', () => {